aws-samples/sample-smml-cookbook/01_Leveraging_Hardware/faq.md

 In general we encourage you to dive into perriferal topics you're unsure of.
 This complex topic, but complexitiy comes from the many cross-displines.
 Any individual topic can be learned at a surface level very quickly.

+### Q: How do I interpret the the Roofline Model Charts?

+A: The roofline plot visualizes your workload's performance relative to hardware limits.
+Here's how to interpret these important elements:

+**The Dots:**
+- "WS" stands for "World Size" (number of GPUs) and "B" indicates batch size
+- Each dot represents a specific configuration's performance measurement
+- Format: `WS=1,B=X,D=4096,F=4096,L=5` where:
+  - WS=1: Using one GPU
+  - B=X: Batch size (varies in different runs)
+  - D/F: Matrix dimensions for the workload
+  - L: Number of layers

+**How the Dots Are Calculated:**
+1. **Horizontal position (x-axis)**: Represents Arithmetic Intensity in FLOPs/Byte - calculated as:
+   - Total floating point operations / Total memory bytes accessed
+   - Higher values mean more computation per memory access (more efficient)

+2. **Vertical position (y-axis)**: Represents achieved performance in TFLOP/s - calculated as:
+   - Total operations performed / Total execution time
+   - Higher values mean better computational throughput

+**What to Look For:**
+- **Dots on the sloped portion** (left side of green line): These configurations are memory-bandwidth limited
+- **Dots on the flat portion** (right side of green line): These configurations are compute-limited
+- **Dots farther up the slope**: Achieving better hardware utilization
+- **Movement from left to right** as batch size increases: Shows how batching improves arithmetic intensity

+**The Lines:**
+- **Orange sloped line**: Maximum performance possible at each arithmetic intensity
+- **Red horizontal line** (121.0 TFLOPS): Maximum compute capability of the GPU
+- **Green vertical line** (403.33 FLOPs/Byte): The "ridge point" where the bottleneck shifts from memory to compute

+**Practical Interpretation:**
+In the third graph, you can clearly see how increasing batch size moves the dots rightward and upward, showing improved GPU utilization.
+The goal is to reach configurations that place your workload as close to the "roof" as possible, maximizing your hardware investment.

+This visualization demonstrates why batching works: it increases arithmetic intensity by reusing weights for multiple inputs, allowing you to perform more computations per memory access and approach your GPU's theoretical peak performance.

 ## Technical Setup Questions

 ### Q: More comments about each included library in the imports section